devjanaprime/seatShuffler/readme.md

 Project:
 Student Seat shuffler

-Purpose1: Automate seat shuffling for students in the Nu cohort.
+Purpose 0: Automate seat shuffling for students in the Nu cohort.
 Short completion window.

-Purpose2: Break the seal on Casie, Dev, and Millie as a team.
+Purpose 1: Break the seal on Casie, Dev, and Millie as a team.
 Focus will be on completing something functional using the MEAN stack from inception to deployment as a team.

 Epics:
 1 Student CRUD